callihiggins/IMA-FE/05_sep16_day5/README.md

     * CSS alignment

 * Homework:
-    * Finish your Craigslist Visual Design
+    * Finish your in-class exercise and post to Brightspace
+    * Make sure you've done at least one learning log this week